Allrecipes

 Allrecipes.com, Inc. is a food-focused online social networking service headquartered in Seattle, Washington.
 The company was founded by University of Washington archaeology students Tim Hunt, Carl Lipo, Mark Madsen, Michael Pfeffer, David Quinn, and Dan Shepherd.

 History

 Allrecipes.com was founded in 1997 after Hunt and Shepherd had trouble finding a cookie recipe on the Internet.
 The recipe sharing and cooking community website began as an offshoot of one of Seattle's first web companies, Emergent Media.
 The company's original website was CookieRecipe.com.
 After Cookierecipe, came Cakerecipe.com, Chickenrecipe.com, Pierecipe.com, Beefrecipe.com.
 After launching 38 different domains, the company consolidated all its websites into Allrecipes.com.

 The core of the small founding team consisted of Yann Oehl, Kala Kushnik, Ursula Dalzell, and Sydny Carter.
 In 1999, Allrecipes.com hired Bill Moore, a former Starbucks executive, as its CEO.
 In 2006, Reader's Digest purchased Allrecipes.com for $66 million.
+They had a partnership with John Mitzewich, and later bought his channel.

 Reader's Digest sold the company to the Meredith Corporation in 2012 for $175 million.